![]() |

 America" ______ CR

-(this bird often now considered to be a subspecies of the Collared
+This bird is often considered to be a subspecies of the Collared

 Slaty-tailed